 We decided to make the pipe a little longer than it needed to be just so it covered almost the entire length of the wall.
 I mean, the bigger the better right?!
 Here’s how it looks with the doors closed:

-The thing I love about this is we can easily change out the old doors for other covers by simply removing the flanges and replacing the door panels with something new.
+The thing I love about this DIY television cover with old doors is that we can easily change out the old doors by simply removing the flanges and replacing them with something new.
 I could do stained barn doors or large windows.
 Maybe even shutters if I could find some big enough.
 There are lots of possibilities with this!
 And can we just talk about the new paint color for a hot minute??
 I seriously LOVE it.
 (It’s Alabaster by Sherwin Williams) It’s so bright and fresh now!
-Best decision ever.
-And did you spot my new light fixture?
-I got that from a local shop, so I don’t have a link to it yet but as soon as I find one I’ll be sure to share.

 Thanks so much for stopping in today.
 Be sure to let me know if you have any questions!